letakeane/gridpractice/module-1/lesson-plans/introduction-to-jquery.md

 - Vocab

 ### Learning Goals
+What is jQuery?
+How to use jQuery to Interact with the DOM

 #### What is jQuery?
 - jQuery is a js library that makes DOM interaction easier.